Costache1/Costache1/README.md

 ------------------------
 -->

-I am a truck driver seeking a career in tech as a junior developer.
+I am a truck driver seeking a career in tech as a junior web developer.

 * 🌍  I'm based in Aglasterhausen, Germany
 * 🧠  I'm learning ReactJS